MSTRocketDesignTeam/Ground-Support-Equipment-Computer/software/README.md

 ## Purpose

 This directory includes the code required to run the GSEC GUI and trigger functions that will be physically executed on the rocket.
+This specific branch (main) is where functional hardware based software development, such as MicroPython method implementation, will take place.

 ## Structure